Finally A Dog Toothpaste With Guaranteed Results – No Need For Your Dog To Go Under Anesthesia

 It’s Never Too Late To Reverse Periodontal Disease

-You HAVE TO use the product as recommended in order to see results.
+You HAVE TO use the product as recommended in order to see any results.

 I should mention that before I started using DentaSure Spray, I was using another toothpaste made for dogs.
 It was similar in a sense that you just had to rub it on the teeth.
 What I didn’t like about the product is that alcohol was one of the ingredients and it also had to be refrigerated.